Stories

 Students shared Caring Coins with the Homeless

-The Students in each class at an Elementary School wanted to share Caring Coins with the homeless.
+Students in each class at an Elementary School wanted to share Caring Coins with their unhoused neighbors.
 They raised the money in their own unique ways such as coin collections, penny wars, couch searches for change and read-a-thons.
-The students had fun coming up with these creative ways to raise money for children and youths who are less fortunate than themselves showing how much they care about others.
-The students realized that although the weather would get warmer, the needs of the Homeless would not go away.

 Graduation Ceremony at Spaulding High School in Barre, Vermont